-The online UW Bachelor of Science in Sustainable Management and Certificates in Sustainable Management are a partnership of UW Extended Campus and four University of Wisconsin campuses: UW-Parkside, UW-River Falls, UW-Stout, and UW Superior.
+The online UW Bachelor of Science in Sustainable Management and Certificates in Sustainable Management are a partnership of UW Extended Campus and three University of Wisconsin campuses: UW-Parkside, UW-River Falls, and UW-Superior.
 Our multi-campus partnership means you’ll learn from distinguished faculty across the UW System with diverse, interdisciplinary expertise and strong connections to the industry.

 Bachelor of Science

 Earning a bachelor’s degree from UW-River Falls requires 123 semester credits for graduation, including previously earned credits.

 Students must earn the last 30 semester-hour credits through UW-River Falls and maintain a 2.25 GPA in Sustainable Management program courses.

 Certificate requirements do not vary by campus and are outlined on the Program Overview page.